Find the approach you’ll be able to identify and build upon your ideal client base/networks

 Yeah, yeah, yeah.
 Social Media we all know how it’s done don’t we?
 What’s all the fuss about surely we all utilise the tools for our own personal means so just transfer the same methodology to marketing our businesses, yes?
+How do you use Social Media identify your target?

 Let’s just take a step back the last thing any of us want to do is damage the reputation of our business by not fully considering all aspects of social media and how this fits with our current business plan.
 Unless we have a thorough strategy for how we are to implement social media we will never be able to benefit from its promotional attributes.